Waverley Route: Edinburgh Crossrail

 Passenger services were reintroduced on the freight-only section between Portobello Junction and Millerhill on 3 June 2002, when stations were opened at Brunstane and Newcraighall.
 The reopening was part of the Edinburgh Crossrail scheme aimed at relieving congestion in Edinburgh by providing a rail service from the east.
 Brunstane was built in simple fashion with a single platform, while Newcraighall, which serves the large Fort Kinnaird retail park, is a larger station with a bus interchange and park and ride facility.

-Newcraighall is the terminus for services to and from Fife, a half-hourly train to Dunblane via Waverley and Haymarket having initially been provided before services were extended to Kirkcaldy and Cowdenbeath.
+Newcraighall was the terminus for services to and from Fife, a half-hourly train to Dunblane via Waverley and Haymarket having initially been provided before services were extended to Kirkcaldy and Cowdenbeath.
 Reintroduction of passenger services was a success and provided a psychological boost for campaigners seeking the reopening of the Waverley Route.

 Borders Railway

 In June 2006, the Waverley Railway (Scotland) Act was passed by the Scottish Parliament by 114 votes to 1.
 The Act authorised the construction of 31 mi of new track from Newcraighall to Tweedbank via Galashiels.
 The Scottish Executive provided £115 million towards the £151 million estimated cost of the project.

 Preparatory works were formally initiated in March 2007 at a site in Galashiels by the Deputy First Minister, Nicol Stephen.
 It was envisaged that the main construction works would commence in 2011 and services would begin running in 2013.
 However, problems in the tendering procedure resulted its cancellation in 2011 with the project being handed over to Network Rail at a revised cost of £295 million.
 Works were initiated in November 2012 with BAM Nuttall appointed the following month as the main contractor.

 Tracklaying was completed in February 2015 and services commenced on 6 September 2015.
 Reopening the line as far as Carlisle has not been ruled out by the Scottish Government, although campaigners have raised doubts over the infrastructure capability of the new line amid concerns that it may make future expansion difficult.